FAQ

 What's the HTS code for cassava cat litter imports to the US?+

-1404.90.9000 ("vegetable products not elsewhere specified") for our Cassava + Tofu Blend blend, since our formula is fully plant-based with no significant inorganic content.
-Pure cassava products may classify under 1108.14.0000.
+1404.90.9000 ("vegetable products not elsewhere specified") for our House Blend, since the formula is fully plant-based with no significant inorganic content.
+Cassava Formula (100% pure cassava) may classify under 1108.14.0000.
 The duty rate is currently 0% under the general (column 1) tariff.
 We supply the HTS classification on every commercial invoice to prevent CBP delays.

 What's the HTS code for tofu cat litter imports to the US?+